digital-ai/release-integration-sdk-workshop/part-2/lab-5-install-deploy.md

 ...
 ```

-We are using here private registry so we need to add `azureakstestcluster.azurecr.io` to the repository name.

-Here all notes for the license, storage class and hostname will be same from the Release Part 1.

-For the other questions and answers details check [Installation Wizard for Digital.ai Deploy](https://docs.digital.ai/bundle/devops-deploy-version-v.22.3/page/deploy/operator/xl-op-install-wizard-deploy.html)

-Dry run will generate the files in the working folder, in the `digitalai/dai-deploy/digitalai/20221020-001911/kubernetes` folder like the example says.
+Dry run will generate the files in the working folder, somewhere like `digitalai/dai-deploy/digitalai/20221020-001911/kubernetes`.
+Check the command output for the exact location.

-### Edit generated files and update the image repository
+## Updating the image repository

-Go through generated files and update the image repository.
-There are 3 files that we need to update in the `digitalai/dai-deploy/digitalai/20221020-001911/kubernetes` directory.
+We will now configure access and update the generated files so when we start the installation, images will be downloaded from our custom repository,

 On the private registry we have following images:

 <img src="./images/images.png" width="300px" alt="Repositories"/>

+### Configure credentials

-#### First create secret in your namespace with registry auth data
+First create a secret in your namespace with the registry and authentication data.
+This way we don't have to store passwords in the Yaml files.

 ```shell
 kubectl create secret docker-registry regcred \